ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 ![IIS create a web site with host name](Images/IIS_create_website_with_hostname.png)

-In the case above, the requests made via http://buggyamb/ will be routed this web site.
+In the case above, the requests made via http://buggyamb/ will be routed to this web site.
 Of course, buggyamb name should resolve the IP address of your machine and you can easily do so by editing the <code>hosts</code> file under <code>C:\Windows\System32\drivers\etc</code> folder:

 ![IIS create a web site with host name](Images/windows_hosts_file.png)

+After clicking OK and creating the web site, you should be ready for testing the application.